ARACAMP/Bootcamp-Homework/README.md

 Background

-We will use VBA scripting to analyze real stock market data.
+We used VBA scripting to analyze real stock market data.

 The daa resources:
 * [Test Data](Resources/alphabtical_testing.xlsx) -